jacobsimpson/jt/roadmap.md

                              # for specifying a date/time literal (leaving the
                              # time parts optional), that should be sufficiently
                              # unambiguous.
+    2012T                    # Unambiguously a date literal, just the year
+                             # granularity.
+    2012-06T                 # Unambiguously a date literal, just the month
+                             # granularity.
 	2012-06-03T23            # Unambiguously a date literal.
-	d(12/11/2017 6:00am)     # Some extra work parsing this, treat d as a special
-	                         # function, with special parsing rules?
-	d("12/11/2017 6:00am ")  # Most regular, no special parser required, but
-	                         # least usable.
 	```
 - add, subtract and compare dates and times.
 Durations should be a first class
   type too.
 Do best guessing to auto parse the dates and durations as part of